Emotions (Mariah Carey album): Commercial performance

-North America

-Emotions debuted at number four on the US Billboard 200, with first-week sales of 129,000 units, surprising critics following the success of Mariah Carey (1990).
+Emotions debuted at number four on the US Billboard 200 chart, with first-week sales of 129,000 units, surprising critics following the success of her 1990 self-titled debut album.
 In total, the album spent 27 weeks in the top twenty and a total of 54 weeks on the albums chart.
-Though it was her second consecutive top-ten album in the US, it became Carey's lowest-peaking album there until Glitter (2001).
+Though it was her second consecutive top-ten album in the US, it remained Carey's lowest-peaking album there until Glitter (2001).
 Emotions was certified 4× Platinum by the Recording Industry Association of America (RIAA), denoting shipments of four million copies within the United States.
 According to Nielsen SoundScan, the album's stateside sales are estimated at 3,595,000.
 In Canada, Emotions debuted at number fourteen, on the Canadian RPM Albums Chart issue dated October 5, 1991.
 Four weeks later, on the issue date November 2, 1991, the album reached its peak position of number six, staying there for one week.
 At the end of the year, Emotions finished number 35 on the Year-End Albums Chart of 1991.
 To date, the album has been certified 4× Platinum by the Canadian Recording Industry Association (CRIA), denoting shipments of 400,000 units.